Meet the Staff

 Debra finds inspiration, strength, and frequent amusement in her husband Alec Kassoff, their two daughters, and a cherished collection of human and feline friends.

 Born and raised in the Free State of Jones, Mark attended R.H.
 Watkins High school in Laurel, graduating in the spring of 1988.
 After a year at Jones County Junior College, followed by another year at Southwest Mississippi Community College, he found his way to the University of Southern Mississippi, graduating there in the spring of 1993 with a bachelor’s degree in General Psychology and a minor in Computer Science.
 After graduation, Mark found employment at Ellisville State School for 14 years in the Psychology department.
 Moving on from there, he spent the next 4 ½ years at Howard Industries, splitting time between the computer and lighting divisions.
 In June of 2017, he joined the MPB foundation as Development Support Specialist.

 Mark lives in Flowood, MS, with his wife, Stephanie, and his son, Dakota.
 He has 2 other kids, Ariel and Damien, that live in Orlando, FL.

-Lisa Lancaster has worked for Mississippi Public Broadcasting, the MPB Foundation, or both, for over three years.
+Lisa Lancaster has worked for Mississippi Public Broadcasting, the MPB Foundation, or both, for over four years.
 She began in the MPB business office and now works as traffic manager at MPB Radio while also assisting the Foundation with membership services and special events.
-Lisa’s hobbies include reading, knitting and crocheting, and singing and playing keyboards on ChristLife’s worship team.
-Lisa lives in Pearl, Mississippi, with her husband Tom Lancaster and their adorable dog, Buddy.
+Lisa’s hobbies include reading, knitting and crocheting, and making music.
+Lisa lives in Brandon, Mississippi, with her adorable dog, Buddy.